kamalasubha/qwla/README.md

 ## Usage

-The `state.py` file contains the `State` class, which is a quantum state and supports a number of operations.
+The `state.py` file contains the `State` class, which is a quantum state and supports a number of operations (Clifford + T).

 There are also some example circuits in the root directory.